-In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-This statement, which is effective for fiscal periods beginning after June 15, 2017, will not have any effect on the Authority's financial reporting.
+In March 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 85, "Omnibus 2017".
+This statement is effective for fiscal periods beginning after June 15, 2017, will not have any effect on the Authority's financial reporting.

-In January 2016, the Governmental Accounting Standards Board (GASB) issued Statement No. 80 "Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14".
-This statement, which is effective for fiscal periods beginning after June 15, 2016, will not have any effect on the Authority's financial reporting.
+In May 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 86, "Certain Debt Extinguishment Issues".
+This statement is effective for fiscal periods beginning after June 15, 2017, will not have any effect on the Authority's financial reporting.